MicrosoftDocs/ATADocs/ATPDocs/atp-lateral-movement-alerts.md

 **Remediation**
 1. Contain the source computers
 2. Find the tool that performed the attack and remove it.
 3. Look for users logged on around the same time as the activity occurred, as they may also be compromised.
-Reset their passwords and enable MFA.
+Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 4. Force the use of sealed NTLMv2 in the domain, using the **Network security: LAN Manager authentication level** group policy.
 For more information, see [LAN Manager authentication level instructions](https://docs.microsoft.com/windows/security/threat-protection/security-policy-settings/network-security-lan-manager-authentication-level) for setting the group policy for domain controllers.

 **Prevention**